 ‘Sometimes it's not possible to get to a service station or garage and you might simply have to pull over at the side of the road,’ explains Nick Francis (@Nick_TheSun), motoring editor at The Sun on Sunday.

 ‘When it is safe to do so, many countries require that you place a warning triangle behind your vehicle to warn other motorists, then get your passengers to a safe place.

 ‘You might also have to don a high-vis jacket, but calling your breakdown provider to notify them of your location should be a priority once everyone is standing safely away from any traffic,’ he adds.

-Rural breakdown recoveries, in particular, could take a little longer, so it pays to have cold drinks to hand in hot weather, as well as some shade if travelling with young children.
+Rural breakdown recoveries, in particular, could take a little longer, so it pays to have cold drinks to hand in hot weather, or cosy jumpers in the cold.

 Just as in the UK, any good breakdown service will aim to have you fixed at the side of the road so you can be on your way as quickly as possible.

 If your car can't be fixed at the side of the road it will often be taken to a local garage to be repaired, which can mean some local lingo will be needed, so keep a phrasebook or an equivalent smartphone app handy.

 Of course, any good breakdown cover will furnish you with a hire car (and cover the costs), so you can get on with enjoying your holiday while the family wheels are brought back to life.

 ‘Always make sure your breakdown cover extends to the countries you’ll be visiting and that it includes benefits such as a hire car if yours can’t be fixed,’ recommends David.
 ‘Also check that your car will be repatriated to the UK if it can’t be fixed in time for your return journey.’